By Meg Guiseppi

 Tildes ( ~ ), hyphens ( – ), or asterisks ( * ) for bullets

-Be aware that graphics and images may not display in the recipient's email, or they may be required to click on something to make them appear.
-It may be best not to rely on them.
-Stick to a stripped down, plain text version with stacked content, and include URLs instead of hyperlinks, which also may not display.
+Be aware that graphics and images may not display in the recipient's email.
+They may be required to click on something to make them appear.

-So, here's how the email signature might look for the candidate with the first LinkedIn Professional Headline shown in #1 above:
+The email signature for the candidate with the first LinkedIn Professional Headline shown in #1 above could look like this:

 Senior Change Management Executive